 Now doctors in the UK and New Zealand are using Manuka honey, in hospitals, to dress post-operative wounds.
-In fact a study published in the European Journal Of Medical Research in 2003 claimed manuka honey used to dress post-operative wounds had an 85 per cent success rate in clearing up infections, compared with 50 per cent for normal antibiotic creams.
+In fact, a study published in the European Journal Of Medical Research in 2003 claimed manuka honey used to dress post-operative wounds had an 85 percent success rate in clearing up infections, compared with 50 percent for normal antibiotic creams.
 I had never heard of Manuka honey until my father, who was traveling in New Zealand, was given some for a skin infection and was impressed with the results.
-I then discovered that there had been promising clinical research into using Manuka honey both externally on infected skin and internally, to treat stomach ulcers, indigestion, heartburn and diarrhea.
+I then discovered that there had been promising clinical research into using Manuka honey both externally on the infected skin and internally, to treat stomach ulcers, indigestion, heartburn, and diarrhea.

-When buying Manuka honey, it’s important to bear in mind that the level of anti-bacterial activity is classified by the UMF, or Unique Manuka Factor.
+When buying Manuka honey, it’s important to bear in mind that the level of anti-bacterial activity is classified by the UMF or Unique Manuka Factor.
 Ranging from a UMF of 5 to one of 30, the higher the UMF rating the more powerful the therapeutic effect.
-So for example you could buy this Manuka honey, Bio Active 20+ Manuka Honey,if you wanted to address a specific complaint and this one, Raw Organic Organic Manuka Honey Active 12, which is a bit cheaper if you just wanted to add something healthy to your diet.